-No. I can see any clients at KFIT, however the posted schedule, pricing and packages are exclusive to KFIT memebers.
+No. I can see any clients at KFIT.
 KFIT is an amazing gym and workout community and worth a look if you are interested during our visit!

 How many visits do I need?

 Every person and injury is different.
-Because I come to you for up to an hour one on one, we can achieve results quicker working together when there is a tailored program by an experienced therapist.
+Because we work together for 60+ minutes one on one, we can achieve results quicker working together when there is a tailored program by an experienced therapist.
 We can talk about your visits and goals during my initial evaluation.